SmileIsThinking/Raft-based-Replicated-Block-Store/README.md

 We also create a hash map to record the largest `seqNum` for each client.
 If the leader receiver a request from a client with less or equal to the largest `seqNum`, it will reject the request to avoid more-than-once semantric.
 In some cases, leader may crash after committing the log entry but before respond ing to the client, the client will retry the command with a new leader, causing it to be executed a second time.
 The solution is creating another hash map to record the largest `seqNum`  that has been responsed to the client.
 For this part, we just finish implementation but didn't test the semantric.

+## Test

+### Case 1: follower crash
+#### Test1
+We manually crash a follower server after committing one writing.
+Perform a new writing and check if the states are up-to-date
+Later we recover the crashed follower and check if latest write has been appended to it, and states are applied on it.

+### Case 2: Leader crash
+In this case, we are testing if the behavior of raft server after leader crash works as expected.
+#### Test2
+We manually crash the leader after a write operation is committed.
+Then we crash the server and write another string, and see if the write can be committed, which means a new leader is elected and take the functions and states of crashed leader.
+Then we recover the crashed server and write again.
+The expected result is the latest write has been applied to all servers, current leader keeps leadership and all servers contain same logs containing all changes from the past.

+#### Test3
+Log Replication
+Only majority can commit

+### Case 3: Election
+Test:
+Logs:
+consistent content - random
+one with higher term, one with lower term one with longer index, one with shorter index

+11223
+11224
+11225

+### Case 4:

+### Case 5: delayed packets from old leaders

 ​